xcong-analytics/dbt-analytics-v2/README.md

 # Healthcare Analytics ELT Pipeline

 An end-to-end healthcare analytics solution built with **Snowflake, dbt Core, SQL, Tableau, Python, and Git** to transform physician engagement data into analytics-ready models for executive reporting and business decision-making.
+Pharmaceutical companies often track physician engagement across multiple activities, but raw data alone doesn't provide a clear picture of overall engagement.
+This project demonstrates how to transform raw interaction data into business metrics through a modern ELT pipeline.

 ---